jmodares/UB-ANC-Emulator/README.md

 By default, the emulator is configured to start with the **AODV** routing protocol when it runs in console mode (see the *start_emulator* function in `start_emulator.sh`).
 You can change or add more options if you need to, e.g., *RxGain, Reception gain (dB)* and see their effect on the mission.

 > IMPORTANT: Port **10 * i + 5760** can be used to connect to agent (drone) **i**.

+### Output traces and logging
+By default, `start_emulator.sh` suppresses all messages from the agents by piping their outputs to **/dev/null**.
+This eliminates the overheads associated with logging and writing to the console, which allows the emulator to run with more agents.
+In many situations, however, it is useful to view information in the console in real-time and to log information for later analysis.
+You can modify `start_emulator.sh` to enable this functionality.

 ## Docker
 There is a public Docker image with UB-ANC Emulator installed which can be loaded and used.
 First you need to install [Docker](https://docs.docker.com/engine/installation), and setup its [privilege access](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
 You can also build the Docker image locally: